Cape May, New Jersey: History of education

+According to an 1868 article in The Inkwell by William Lycett, historically Cape May had a school known as the "Indian Queen.", until another school opened in 1868.
+He also stated that his father operated a private educational institution.

 The first Cape May High School, built in 1901, was designed by Seymour Davis and built for $35,000.
 In 1917 a new Cape May High School facility was built, with the 1901 building becoming an elementary school.
-In the past Cape May elementary schools were segregated on the basis of race, with black elementary school students attending Franklin Street School.
+In the past Cape May elementary schools were segregated on the basis of race; churches and households initially educated black children.
+From 1928 to 1948, black elementary school students attended Franklin Street School.
 Cape May High School educated students of all races.
 Cape May High closed effective December 22, 1960, and LCMRHS opened in 1961.c.
-1970 the first Cape May High School building was demolished, and an Acme Markets location occupies where it was.
+1970 the first Cape May High School building was demolished, and was replaced with an Acme Markets location that occupied the site starting in the 1970s.
 The second Cape May High School building has since become the city hall and police station.

 Cape May previously had its own Catholic K–8 school, Our Lady Star of the Sea School, which served as the parish school for Our Lady Star of the Sea, St. John of God (North Cape May) and St. Raymond (Villas) churches.
 The St. Raymond School closed in 2007 with students sent to Our Lady Star of the Sea.
 In 2010 Our Lady Star of the Sea merged into Cape Trinity Regional School (Pre-K–8) in North Wildwood.
 That school in turn merged into Wildwood Catholic Academy in 2020.

 Starting in 2010, discussions were under way regarding a possible consolidation of the districts of Cape May City, Cape May Point and the West Cape May School District.

+The Franklin Street School opened as the current library due to a renovation worth $11,000,000.
+About one and one half years was the duration of the project completion.
+The opening ceremony involved a chain of people moving books between the old and new libraries with their hands.